Boop! The Musical: Chicago

+Broadway

 The show began previews at Broadway's Broadhurst Theatre on March 11, with an official opening on April 5, 2025.
 Mitchell again directed and choreographed, with the same principal cast and creative team as in Chicago.
 A cast album was released on streaming platforms in June 2025.
 It closed on July 13, 2025, after 25 previews and 112 regular performances.

+The musical is set to tour in North America beginning at the West Herr Auditorium Theatre in Rochester, New York, in late 2026.
+Aliya Grace has been cast as Betty.

+Japan

+A Japanese tour began at Tokyo's Tokyu Theatre Orb from May 27 to June 21, 2026.
+It performed at the Umeda Arts Theater in Osaka from July 4–22 and at the Hakata-za Theatre in Fukuoka from July 30 to August 22, 2026.